-- Properties of constituent phases.
+Properties of constituent phases.

-- Relative amounts of constituents.
+Relative amounts of constituents.

-- Geometry of the dispersed phase.
+Geometry of the dispersed phase which constitutes the shape of particles, article size and Particle distribution.

-- Shape of particles.

-- Particle size.

-- Particle distribution.

-- Interfacial reactions between constituents.
+Interfacial reactions between constituents.

 Several properties of the composites may be assessed by the rule of mixture (ROM), which states that the property of the composite is the sum of products of the property of an individual constituent and its volume fraction in the composite.
 For example: